 7. Never Stick Hands Outside The Vehicle

 Kids tend to put their hands out of the school bus even when it is moving.
 Some of them may even put their head out to look back and wave.
 This is common with students taking the school bus.
 It may seem like a fun idea but sticking hands or head out of a moving vehicle can be highly dangerous.
-If children are not careful, they could be hit by vehicles approaching from the opposite direction.
+If children are not careful, they could be hit by vehicles approaching from the opposite direction or they can be hit by things that are close to the road, like signs and trees.

 8. Never Cross Road At Bends